cavalli1234/IACVimeq/README.md

 $ ./fivek_downloader.sh
 ```

+The models and a part of the fivek dataset are already included in the repository

 ## Running the tests

 Once the environment is set up you can test the performance of each model and have samples of their output.